jeanibarz/probir/memory-bank/raw_reflection_log.md

 - Produced a significantly improved and up-to-date `README.md` that accurately reflects the project's dual nature (data capture and curation) and its expanded feature set.
 - The new `README.md` provides a much clearer entry point for users to understand, set up, and use the entire `probir` suite.

-Improvements_Identified_For_Consolidation:
-- Project Documentation Best Practice: When a project undergoes significant evolution in scope, features, or structure, its primary documentation (like `README.md`) must be correspondingly updated.
-This is crucial for maintainability, usability, and onboarding new users or contributors.
-Key sections to review/update include overview, features, architecture/structure, setup, usage, and configuration.
 ---
 ---
 Date: 2025-05-09